HaukeBartsch/mb/readme.md

 MagickBox command shell
 ************************

-The MagickBox command shell is used to query, send, receive, and remove jobs from a MagickBox.
+The MagickBox command shell is used to query, send, receive, and remove jobs from a MagickBox processing machine.
 This command line tool provides a convenient way to interface with MagickBox instances for larger projects.
 If you have ever worked with programs like git the usage should be familiar.

 You can download the command shell executable (mb) for your platform here: